In this guide, we’re configuring LiteSpeed Cache.

 6. Image Optimization

-Configure the image optimization settings, then send an optimization request.
+Configure these settings, then send an optimization request.

 7. Page Optimization